redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

     ![Install App](assets/org-install-app.png)

 4. source your `env.sh` file
-At this point your `env.sh` should looke like this
+At this point your `env.sh` should look like this

 ``` sh
 export OPENSHIFT_CLUSTER_INFO=$(oc cluster-info | head -n 1 | sed 's/^.*https...api//' | sed 's/.6443.*$//')